-Long-term, it is possible a coastal route may also be developed in this area as part of the Great Harbour Way, but there are some major challenges that would need to be addressed first.
+Long-term, it is also possible a coastal route could be developed as part of the Great Harbour Way, that would provide an alternative to Hutt Road.

-We would need major and costly new infrastructure – overbridges or under-passes – so that people coming from the northern and western suburbs, including Johnsonville, Newlands, Khandallah and Ngaio, could get across the railway lines and motorway to the coast.
+Major and costly new infrastructure – overbridges or under-passes – could be required to get people coming from the northern and western suburbs, including Johnsonville, Newlands, Khandallah and Ngaio, across the railway lines and motorway to the coast.

 Without a good connection, the coastal route would only really work for commuters going between the Hutt Valley and central Wellington, and recreational users.

 Even if a future coastal route is developed one day, many people will likely opt to take the faster, more direct route along Hutt Road.

-You may also be interested in finding out more about why we are focussing on improving Thorndon Quay at this stage, rather than Aotea Quay.
+You may also be interested in finding out more about Thorndon Quay.